Leek, Staffordshire: Media

-Local media

 Local TV coverage is provided by BBC West Midlands and ITV Central.
 Television signals are received from the Sutton Coldfield and local relay transmitters.
 BBC North West and ITV Granada can also be received from the Winter Hill TV transmitter.

 Local radio stations are BBC Radio Stoke, Hits Radio Staffordshire & Cheshire, and Moorlands Radio, a community based radio station which broadcast from the town.

 The Sentinel is the town's local newspaper.

 Sport

 Harrison Park, home of Leek Town F.C.

 The town's first known football club was Leek F.C.
 It was formed in the late 1870s, and wound up in the 1890s.